rnemeth90/rnemeth90.github.io/content/projects/2025-04-22-ring-based-release-process.md

     - release-engineering
 ---

-One of the more release-engineering-flavored projects in this list: building a reliable, ring-based release process for a multi-repository application stack, with the explicit goal of letting the release team run releases independently rather than needing engineering to shepherd every deployment.
+Build a ring-based release process so the release team could run deployments without needing engineering to babysit every release.
+Ring-based releases are straightforward in theory (roll through internal, then limited customer set, then everyone), but operationalizing it for a non-engineering team meant more than just the mechanics.

-Ring-based releases (rolling a change through progressively larger/higher-risk rings — think internal, then a limited customer subset, then everyone) are a well-known pattern, but making one "operationalized" for a non-engineering release team to run on their own required more than just the rollout mechanics.
-It meant:
+It took:

-- Aligning versioning across multiple repositories so a "release" was a coherent, well-defined unit rather than a loose bundle of independently-versioned pieces.
+- Aligning versioning across multiple repos so a "release" was actually a coherent unit, not a loose collection of independently-versioned pieces.
-- Tagging work items and build artifacts consistently so it was always traceable what code and what tickets were in a given release.
+- Tagging artifacts and tickets consistently so you could always trace what code and what work was in a given release.
-- Building enough guardrails and automation into the flow that the release team could execute it confidently without engineering in the loop for every step.
+- Building enough guardrails and automation that the release team could run the whole thing confidently without checking with engineering for every step.

-The real win here wasn't the ring mechanism itself — it was taking a process that lived in engineers' heads and turning it into something a different team could run independently and confidently.
+The win wasn't the ring pattern itself - it was taking knowledge that lived in engineers' heads and turning it into a process someone else could own and execute.